 To say that Braves fans aren’t passionate or emotional about their team is a joke.
 Don’t get it?
 Dare we reference that unfortunate Friday evening of October 5th, 2012?

-EMAIL COBB COMMISSIONERS
+EMAIL COBB COMMISSIONERSSIGN THE PETITION

 JOIN THE GROUP